-100 signatures reached
+500 signatures reached

-To: Finance Director Keith Willet
+To: Finance Director Keith Willett

-We the undersigned call on Birkbeck University of London to take the following actions:
+We, the undersigned, call on Birkbeck University of London to take the following actions:

-3. Create an ethical investment policy containing a fossil free divestment clause to govern the management of all its funds.
+2. Create an ethical investment policy containing a fossil free divestment clause to govern the management of all its funds.

-4. Disclose publicly all financial ties, contracts and agreements with the fossil fuel industry such as investments, sponsorship and advertising agreements.
+4. Disclose publicly all financial ties, contracts and agreements with the fossil fuel industry, such as investments, sponsorship and advertising agreements.

-6. Demand more research funding for renewables from government.
+6. Demand more research funding for renewables from Government.

 Why is this important?

 Investment in fossil fuel industries drives fossil fuel consumption and its negative social and environmental impacts.
-Burning coal, oil, and gas releases CO2 and other greenhouse gases into the atmosphere, both warming and polluting the planet.
+Burning coal, oil, and gas release CO2 and other greenhouse gases into the atmosphere, both warming and polluting the planet.

-Besides its dangers, there are strong financial arguments for divestment.
-As the BP oil spill illustrated, fossil fuel companies operate in risky contexts that can not only damage environments and communities, but also shareholder value.
-Fossil fuel companies are at the mercy of regulations aimed at preventing climate change.
-Recent research has shown that, if regulators are serious about preventing climate change, a third of global oil reserves, half of all gas reserves, and over 80% of coal reserves will have to remain unburned to limit global warming to 2ºC.
+The third reason is that investment in fossil fuel companies runs contrary to the University’s environmental priorities.
+The University is pledging to reduce carbon emissions and embed sustainability into its business model and institutions' culture.
+It intends to be fully compliant with environmental legislation and promote environmental responsibility.
+On this basis and in light of the Paris agreement, we believe that we must act to help avert irreversible damage to ecosystems and life on earth.
+Fossil fuel companies are now subject to regulations aimed at preventing climate change.
+Recent research has shown that, if regulators are serious about mitigating climate change, a third of global oil reserves, half of all gas reserves, and over 80% of coal reserves will have to remain in the ground to limit global warming to 2ºC.
 This means fossil fuel firms would have to massively write down the value of assets on their balance sheets, leading to huge and sustained destruction in shareholder value.